 You can also dispose of tree and brush material less than 2 inches in diameter.
 These should be cut and bundled with a biodegradable twine.
 Please keep limbs no longer than 4 feet in length and bundles no larger than 2 feet in diameter.

 The Village will collect downed parkway limbs and private property limbs from the parkway only after a significant storm event.
 The Village also conducts a Fall Leaf Collection program during the months of October and November.
 During this time, leaves can be raked into the street along the curb for collection.

 Electronics and household battery recycling is available Monday through Fridays from 8 am to 3 pm at the Public Works Facility, 900 Angle Tarn.

-View the Electronics Recycling PDF on this page (under Forms) for information on accepted items.
+View the Electronics Recycling Program PDF for information on accepted items.

 Household Hazardous Waste (HHW)

 Household hazardous waste items are materials purchased for cleaning or maintaining a home or personal vehicle, such as automotive fluids, fluorescent bulbs, oil based paints and more.

 Residents of West Dundee can arrange for free pick-up Household Hazardous Waste items once per year by calling 1-800-449-7587.
 A regional HHW drop off facility is also available, located at 156 Fort Hill Drive in Naperville, on Saturdays & Sundays from 9am to 2pm (excluding holidays).
 Visit the City of Naperville HHW page for more information and a complete list of items accepted.